 (Ph.D. in Applied Anthropology, 2017, Oregon State University) is a Postdoctoral Research Fellow of the LICCI team at ICTA-UAB.
 Her general research interest is on understanding human dimensions in natural resources.
 During her Ph.D., she examined Yi peoples’ (Nuosu) traditional ecological knowledge related to wild edible plants (WEPs), analysed social-ecological vulnerability and resilience in the face of agricultural transition from subsistence farming to cash cropping, and explored the impacts caused by internal migration and cash remittances.
 Her current research at LICCI will assess Akha peoples’ traditional ecological knowledge related to wild foods and examine the adaptation strategies to climate change through the lens of traditional ecological knowledge about wild foods in Southwest China.

 (M.Sc. in Organic Agricultural Systems and Agroecology, 2018, University of Natural Resources and Life Sciences of Vienna / BOKU) is a Predoctoral Research Fellow of the LICCI team at ICTA-UAB.
 Her passion for agrobiodiversity and cultures brought her to focus on the interrelations between social and ecological systems and to understand the links between humans and nature from an interdisciplinary perspective.
 In her master thesis, building upon social-ecological resilience theory, she studied the changes brought by Community Seed Banks in indigenous communities of the Western highlands of Guatemala.
-In her Ph.D., she takes a diachronic approach to compare present and past landrace diversity and management to explore the potentials of local ecological knowledge in understanding and adapting to the effects of climate change.
+In her Ph.D., she takes a diachronic approach to compare present and past landrace diversity and management in south-eastern Senegal to explore the potentials of local ecological knowledge in understanding and adapting to the effects of climate change.

 (M.Sc. in Environmental Science, 2016, University of Potsdam) is a Predoctoral Research Fellow of the LICCI team at ICTA-UAB.
 During her master´s studies, she has deepened her knowledge on agricultural production as a driver for future land use and climate changes.
 She carried out her master thesis at the Potsdam Institute for Climate Impact Research (PIK), where she applied a global biophysical and agroeconomical model to analyze the impacts of global dietary changes on greenhouse gas emissions.
 For the LICCI project, she will focus on the knowledge exchange between social and natural sciences.
 Her field of interest comprises the comparison of indigenous and local knowledge with results from global climate change impact modeling and the analysis of drivers and barriers for adaptation in indigenous and local communities.